Hadleigh-Schwartz/pytorch_facemesh/README.md

 - [BlazeFace_PyTorch](https://github.com/hollance/BlazeFace-PyTorch)
 - [facenet-pytorch](https://github.com/timesler/facenet-pytorch)

 and details inferred from Google's provided [Model Card](https://storage.googleapis.com/mediapipe-assets/Model%20Card%20MediaPipe%20Face%20Mesh%20V2.pdf).
-The version in this repo returns **both facial landmarks and blendshape scores**, and includes a **differentaible implementation of facial landmark alignment to a canonical, front-facing viewpoint**.
+The version in this repo returns **both facial landmarks and blendshape scores**, and includes a **differentiable implementation of facial landmark alignment to a canonical, front-facing viewpoint**.

 Though not an <i>exact</i> replica of Google's version, this implementation can be helpful if you need a fully differentiable, PyTorch approximation of the FaceMesh model and pipeline.
 Here is a comparison of the two version's landmark and blednshape score outputs: